Scraping vs. API: How to Track Brand Visibility in AI Search

 Meanwhile, those same platforms are investing heavily in their API ecosystems, by expanding capabilities, adding web search integration, improving documentation, building developer relations programs.
 The direction is unambiguous.

 The brands that build their AI visibility strategy on a foundation the platforms are actively strengthening rather than actively undermining will have a meaningful advantage.
-Not because API monitoring is perfect – it isn’t.
-But because it’s built on ground that’s getting more solid, not less.
+Not because any current monitoring approach perfectly replicates the user experience today.
+None does.
+But because the right architecture gives you a foundation that gets closer over time, instead of one that drifts further away.

 The hack always expires.
 The integration doesn't.